sheryjebu/introduction-to-oop/JavaScript/activity_4.md

 - Run your console application.
 You should see the following output to your console.

 ```
+My name is Tweety and I am a Yellow bird.
+I'm Tweety and I can fly high in the blue sky!
 Yo!
 I'm Pippa and I'm a Grey pigeon.
 I'm Pippa and I can fly high in the blue sky!
 Delicious pizza!